anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Whatever is not yours: let go of it.
-Your letting go of it will be for your long-term happiness & benefit.
+Quote: Friendship is one of our most treasured relationships, but it isn't codified and celebrated; it's never going to give you a party.

-By: The Buddha
+By: Hanya Yanagihara